For any moderate to severe head injuries call for medical help right away. While waiting for medical ambulance follow these first aid steps.

 Do NOT shake the person’s head & neck, which may cause further damage.

 Don’t apply direct pressure on the wound especially if its skull fractures.

 1. Accidents at home, work, outdoors, or while playing sports.

 3. Physical assault

 If the injuries are minor, skull protects the brain and if it’s severe brain injury you may need to stay in the hospital.

 1. Falls are the major cause of head injuries.
-Some, like toddlers falling when learning to walk, are unavoidable.
+Some, like toddlers falling when learning to walk, is unavoidable.
 Others may be preventable, especially in the elderly.
-To minimise the risk of falling at home use of proper floor coverings, the use of assist devices for elders & kids such as canes and walkers, and by evaluating homes for high-risk areas like bathrooms and stairs can help.
+To minimize the risk of falling at home use of proper floor coverings, the use of assistive devices for elders & kids such as canes and walkers, and by evaluating homes for high-risk areas like bathrooms and stairs can help.

 2. Routine use of helmets& seat belts may decrease head injury in vehicle accidents.
 Usage of helmets in outdoor sporting activities like skateboarding and snowboarding can help in avoiding head injuries.

-3. Avoid risky & negligent driving behaviour (drinking and driving, texting while driving) can avoid head injuries.
+3. Avoid risky & negligent driving behavior (drinking and driving, texting while driving) can avoid head injuries.

 Frequently Asked Questions